 “Pyramids are universal symbols of the human Self.”
-This statement caught my attention in the book entitled King, Warrior, Magician, Lover: Rediscovering the Archetypes of the Mature Masculine by Robert Moore and Douglas Gillette [NY: Harper Collins, 1990].
+This statement caught my attention in the book entitled King, Warrior, Magician, Lover: Rediscovering the Archetypes of the Mature Masculine by Robert Moore (Jungian psychologist) and mythologist Douglas Gillette [NY: Harper Collins, 1990].
 As I searched for how that was meant (“pyramid” as abstract geometric template, or as African architectural wonder and cultural treasure?)
 I got caught up instead in the discussion of masculine archetypes, one for each face of the pyramid.
 King, Warrior, Magician, Lover – the “mature” (men) archetypes – make up their own pyramid, but each has its “immature” (boy) correlates which make up a smaller pyramid within.
 Unfortunately for society, according to the scholars, “the devastating fact is that most men are fixated at an immature level of development.” (more…)

 Posts tagged ‘Sopdet’